-2. The Initial Sales Charge Option, where

-- you may pay a sales commission when you buy your units; - the amount of the commission up to the maximum level set by the Manager is negotiable between you and the dealer who sells you the units; and - the Fund may, at the discretion of the Manager, retain up to 2% of the net asset value of the units out of the proceeds of redemption otherwise payable for your units if you redeem them within 30 days of the purchase date.

-3. The Investment Advisory Fee Option, where

-- you establish a fee-based account with a dealer (sometimes referred to as a "wrap program"), whereby you pay fees directly to your dealer, as negotiated between you and your dealer; - that dealer has previously entered into an agreement with the Manager permitting its clients to invest in the Funds; and - you do not pay any fees to the Manager when Fund units are acquired or redeemed in this account, but the Fund may, at the discretion of the Manager, retain up to 2% of the net asset value of the units out of the proceeds of redemption otherwise payable for your units if you redeem them within 30 days of the purchase date. - In certain cases, for Series F units, if approved by your dealer, the Manager may have an arrangement to collect the investment advisory fee on behalf of the investor's dealer by redeeming (without charges) a sufficient number of Fund units from your account on a quarterly basis.
-In these cases, the negotiated investment advisory fee must not exceed 1.50% annually of the net asset value of applicable series of your Fund(s) in your account.
+- 1. The Initial Sales Charge Option, where - you may pay a sales commission when you buy your units; - the amount of the commission up to the maximum level set by the Manager is negotiable between you and the dealer who sells you the units; and - the Fund may, at the discretion of the Manager, retain up to 2% of the NAV of the units out of the proceeds of redemption otherwise payable for your units if you redeem them within 30 days of the purchase date. - 2.
+The Investment Advisory Fee Option, where - you establish a fee-based account with a dealer (sometimes referred to as a "wrap program"), whereby you pay fees directly to your dealer, as negotiated between you and your dealer; - that dealer has previously entered into an agreement with the Manager permitting its clients to invest in the Funds; and - you do not pay any fees to the Manager when Fund units are acquired or redeemed in this account, but the Fund may, at the discretion of the Manager, retain up to 2% of the NAV of the units out of the proceeds of redemption otherwise payable for your units if you redeem them within 30 days of the purchase date. - In certain cases, for Series F units, if approved by your dealer, the Manager may have an arrangement to collect the investment advisory fee on behalf of the investor's dealer by redeeming (without charges) a sufficient number of Fund units from your account on a quarterly basis.
+In these cases, the negotiated investment advisory fee must not exceed 1.50% annually of the NAV of applicable series of your Fund(s) in your account.
 The negotiated investment advisory fee rate is as set out in an agreement between you and your dealer.
 The investment advisory fee is payable by you to your dealer.
 It is the responsibility of your dealer to disclose such fee to you before you invest.
-Note that an investment advisory fee agreement from your dealer.
+Note that an investment advisory fee of 0% will be applied by the Manager if the Manager does not receive an investment advisory fee agreement from your dealer.
 Note that such investment advisory fees are subject to applicable provincial and federal taxes and are in addition to any other fees that are separately negotiated with and directly payable to the Manager.
 For further details, see "Fees and Expenses".